SilverSneakers Program – Eligibility and Offerings

 What do I do if my plan drops SilverSneakers?

 There seems to have been a recent trend of companies dropping coverage for SilverSneakers.
 Recently, several YMCAs across the country have discontinued their partnership with SilverSneakers, no longer allowing people with a SilverSneakers membership into the popular recreation center.
-Even more recently, Blue Cross Blue Shield (BCBS) of Tennessee dropped its contract with SilverSneakers entirely.3
+Just last fall, Blue Cross Blue Shield (BCBS) of Tennessee dropped its contract with SilverSneakers entirely according to a story from the Nashville Post.

 Luckily, Medicare beneficiaries aren't necessarily out of luck.
 If your plan drops SilverSneakers, your plan may replace it with a similar program such as Silver&Fit—which was the case for BCBS of Tennessee.
 Or, if you want only SilverSneakers, you may be able to switch to a plan that offers it.
 If you need help, consider speaking to a licensed agent.